 The field of Nuclear Medicine is a discipline that combines chemistry, physics, math, computer technology, and medicine using radioactivity to diagnose and treat disease.
 It is 3-D technology that produces images with the use of radioisotopes.

 MRI-Magnetic Resonance Imaging is a procedure that produces a 2-D view of the patient’s internal organs or structures.
 It is especially effective for viewing the brain or spinal cord.
-The magnet is extraordinarily strong and measured in teslas; NMHC Imaging Services department’s MRI has a 1.5 tesla magnet.
+The magnet is extraordinarily strong and measured in teslas; the NMHC Imaging Services department’s MRI has a 1.5-tesla magnet.

 CT Scans are a type of imaging utilizing ionizing radiation to show the internal structure of a person’s body.

 Mammography uses low dose x-rays to create images of the internal structure of breasts.

 Stereotactic Breast Imaging is an Image-guided biopsy, performed when an abnormal area in the breast is too small to be felt, making it difficult to locate the lesion by hand.
 A special mammography machine uses ionizing radiation to help guide the radiologist’s instruments to the site of the abnormal growth.

 DEXA scan is a simple procedure to evaluate bone density.